-In the table below, we outline strategies to ensure the effectiveness of such a study.
+In Table 2 below, we outline strategies to ensure the effectiveness of such a study.

-Table.
+Table 2.
 Principles for a large, comprehensive ALS natural history study Category Criteria Study Design Given the need for an acceleration in ALS advancements, retrospective studies of those with ALS, with or without a control population, are needed to continue hypothesis generating research.
-In parallel, additional emphasis should be placed on funding prospective cohorts for those with increased disease susceptibilityeither due to a genetic mutation, family history, or other exposures and lifestyle factors-and those at all spectrums of ALS-including pre-symptomatic and symptomatic.
+In parallel, additional emphasis should be placed on funding prospective cohorts for those with increased disease susceptibilityeither due to a genetic mutation, family history, or other exposures and environmental and lifestyle factors-and those at all spectrums of ALS-including pre- symptomatic and symptomatic.
 Opportunities for data integration with other large cohort studies is recognized as an important opportunity as well.
-Inclusion criteria Individuals at risk of, pre-symptomatic with, or with ALS; further, despite the rare nature of ALS, cohort studies in the general population help to define ALS risk factors.
+Inclusion criteria Individuals at risk of, pre-symptomatic with, or with ALS.
+Presymptomatic studies will likely require very large cohort studies of the general population to identify those at risk for sporadic disease.
 Access These studies must be inclusive, enabling enrollment of all individuals with ALS regardless of age, sex, race/ethnicity/gender, primary language, or cognitive status.
 Additionally, expanding clinical research sites involved in such studies not only improves geographic access, but also helps to engage and train the next generation of clinical researchers.
 Content Any subset of the following: past medical history, medical history including genetic data, digital data, biomarkers (fluid or otherwise) and other (both standard and novel outcome measures), risk factors, environmental exposures Data Sharing Follow NIH new guidelines Governance Should include a Team Management Plan recognizing contributions from early investigators and community partners.
 Should have a plan for valuing diverse perspectives and include those impacted with ALS in the planning of the study.